K&L.p8.#2.2 = 25EMC.pdfp34.#5.2 TOK.p34.r4.c4 BMM9.p20.r2.c2 S&Z.p163.#67 = 25EMC.pdfp34.#5.4

 · Consisting of separate, stacked, (slightly curved) rectangles, decreasing in width as they go downwards, creating a triangular effect.

-§ The three triangular bottom elements of the full form.
+§ The three triangular bottom elements of the full form, probably representing raindrops falling from a cloud.